nla-group/fABBA/README.md

 Please ensure that these modules are available before running the codes.

-You're required to compile Cython in the experiment code (which already compiled in the formal software), to compile the Cython extension in ["src"](https://github.com/nla-group/fABBA/tree/master/experiments/src) for use:
+You're required to compile Cython in the experiments code (though it already compiled in the formal software, but experiments code in the papaer is separated), to compile the Cython extension in ["src"](https://github.com/nla-group/fABBA/tree/master/experiments/src) for use:
 ```
 $ cd experiments/src
 $ python3 setup.py build_ext --inplace